 - The Fast Travel stations in Borderlands 2 may work like this.
 One of the callouts from the New-U station mentions that your new body is just a reconstruction of your original body that died the first time you respawned.
 And since fast travel stations also incorporate this tech, it's likely they work on the same principle.

-- In System Shock, the main character can perform a DNA upload in a cloning booth.
+- In System Shock, the main character can perform a DNA upload in a quantum entanglement booth (called a "Quantum Bio-Reconstruction Machine" in System Shock 2).
 Then, if they die, they are cloned at the booth with the stats they had while they were there last, like a checkpoint.

 - Towards the end of the Sith Inquisitor storyline in Star Wars: The Old Republic, the Inquisitor's body starts dying quickly (not that it affects the gameplay) as a result of acquiring too much power from absorbing Force Ghosts too quickly, so you have to find a device (the Mother Machine on Belsavis) that basically replaces your entire body with a genetic duplicate, transferring your consciousness to it.